gomorpheus/morpheus-docs/getting_started/advanced/ha.rst

 .. image:: /images/getting_started/morpheusHA.png

 Web Tier
-  {morpheus} uses Nginx as a reverse proxy for its application tier.
-It also serves access to the localized package repository used when deploying data nodes and virtual machines providing the {morpheus} agent and utility software.
+  |morpheus| uses Nginx as a reverse proxy for its application tier.
+It
+  also serves access to the localized package repository used when deploying data nodes and virtual machines providing the |morpheus| agent and utility software.

 Application Tier
-  {morpheus} application is written in Groovy and Grails.
-It can be run on multiple servers behind a web connection load balancer that supports websockets.
+  |morpheus| application is written in Groovy and Grails.
+It can be run on
+  multiple servers behind a web connection load balancer that supports websockets.
 The application itself runs in a Java virtual machine as an Apache Tomcat container.

 Cache Tier
-  Currently {morpheus} uses a caching layer for database requests, this component is scheduled for removal in a future release.
+  Currently |morpheus| uses a caching layer for database requests, this component is scheduled for removal in a future release.
 A local instance of Redis is used as the cache and is not distributed.
 The packaged installer will install a local Redis instance to use until the component is removed from the application.

 Message Queue Tier
-  {morpheus} uses message queueing to send messages to different components of the application that enable various actions.
+  |morpheus| uses message queueing to send messages to different
+  components of the application that enable various actions.
 RabbitMQ is used as the message broker, only the application communicates with the message queue broker.
 This component is scaled horizontally behind a